trickypr/stera/docs/content/docs/QuickStart.md

-# Quick start for react devs
+# Quick Start
 Stera is designed to be easy to plug into any project.
 Unlike react or vue, it is best suited for dropping into static html.

 {{< hint info >}}
-This is a guide for React developers.
-If you are not coming from React you might find the [Quick Start](../quickstart) guide more helpful.
+This is a general guide.
+If you are coming from React you might find the [Quick Start For React Developers](../quickstartforreactdevs) guide more helpful.
 {{< /hint >}}

 ## Installation